efjimm/Cellulator

 Examples:

-Cell references evaluate to the value of another cell.
-The value returned by a cell reference will be updated if the expression contained by that cell changes.
+The value returned by a cell literal will be updated if the expression contained by that cell changes.

 Examples: